How the MBA Makes You a Better Leader

 Are leaders born or are they developed?
 It’s a talking point that hasn’t faded in popularity.
 While some may be born with certain qualities and traits that make them better suited to leadership, at AIB, we believe that leadership qualities can also be developed and refined.
 Many of the world’s most successful leaders are a testament to that.

 In an executive level or c-suite role, strong leadership skills are both required and expected.
-For this reason, many businesspeople and technical specialists turn to programmes such as the Master of Business Administration (MBA) to develop leadership skills and prepare themselves for future roles.
+For this reason, many businesspeople and technical specialists turn to programs such as the Master of Business Administration (MBA) to develop leadership skills and prepare themselves for future roles.
 We discuss this common MBA motivation below, with reference to how the MBA experience helped AIB graduates build and refine their leadership abilities.

 Being the best leader you can be